Inside Greg Abbott’s controversial plan to wall off the Rio Grande from immigration

 “I invite anyone to come if they’ll let me,” he said.

-That’s the thing about the US border: what happens there often has deep roots.
+What happens on the border often has deep roots.
 Border walls, once built, are rarely taken down, and connections to the land, built over generations, don’t disappear from one administration to the next.

 Governor Abbott has vowed to fight Mr Fuentes all the way to the US Supreme Court.
 In the coming months, we will see whose vision of this complicated, beautiful region prevails.